 Search by Keyword

 You can't rush a good thing.
-This phrase is certainly true when describing George Harrison composing his highly acclaimed song "Something."
+This phrase is especially true when describing the composition of George Harrison's highly acclaimed song "Something."
 George had been known to take his good old sweet time when composing a song, maybe many months, something he would admit in interviews throughout his Beatles career.
-He also used to be quite self conscious about his compositions, not sure if they were good enough to be included among the Lennon/McCartney songs on a Beatles album.
+He also used to be quite self-conscious about his compositions, not sure if they were good enough to be included among the Lennon / McCartney songs on a Beatles album.
 "I haven't got a clue what's commercial and what isn't," George stated to interviewer David Wigg in 1969.
 And this certainly was the case with "Something."

-At the time, The Beatles were recruiting artists for their newly formed Apple Records and George had secured a recording contract with old friend Jackie Lomax.
-He was wanting to supply Lomax with a song that would be suitable for a hit single, giving him a good head start on a successful recording career.
-In the end, George gave him another song he had written that year, “Sour Milk Sea,” which did indeed get released by Jackie Lomax as his first single.
+At the time, The Beatles were recruiting artists for their newly formed Apple Records and George had secured a recording contract with old friend Jackie Lomax, formerly from the Liverpool group The Undertakers.
+He was hoping to supply Lomax with a song that would be suitable for a hit single, thus giving him a good head start on a successful recording career.
+In the end, George gave him another song he had written that year, “Sour Milk Sea,” which was indeed released by Jackie Lomax as his first single.

 By February 25th, 1969, George's 26th Birthday, George had completed writing his song “Something,” the evidence being a simple but breathtaking demo he recorded at EMI Studios on this day.
-Still not sure what to do with the song, he offered it to Joe Cocker to record for his second album, George being impressed by his soulful version of “With A Little Help From My Friends” which had become a British #1 hit in late 1968.
-George even played guitar on Cocker's version of "Something," which eventually was released on his album “Joe Cocker!” in November of 1969.
+Still not sure what to do with the song, he sent a copy of a demo version to Joe Cocker for consideration to be included on his second album, George being impressed by his soulful version of “With A Little Help From My Friends” which had become a British #1 hit in late 1968.
+Cocker agreed to record it, George even playing guitar on his version of "Something," which was eventually released on his album “Joe Cocker!” in November of 1969.

 In the meantime, George did gain enough confidence in the song to give it a go with The Beatles as well, which turned out to be the best decision yet.
-The other Beatles, John included, recognized "Something" as the best track on their “Abbey Road” album, this song being chosen to become the single from the album.
-This was the first and only time a George Harrison composition graced the A-side of a Beatles single.
-“They blessed me with a couple of B-sides in the past,” George stated to David Wigg at the time.
+The other Beatles recognized "Something" as the best track on their “Abbey Road” album, this song being chosen to become the single from the album.
+John stated in interview just after the LP was released that George's song was "about the best track on the album.
+We'll probably put 'Something' out as a single in America.
+They're red hot for it over there."
+Paul concurred at the time, saying "this, to my mind, is the best song George has ever written."
+As it turned out, "Something" was the first and only time a George Harrison composition graced the A-side of a Beatles single.
+“They blessed me with a couple of B-sides in the past,” George stated to David Wigg in October of 1969 on BBC Radio 1's "Scene and Heard" program.
 “This is the first time I've had an A-side.
 A big deal, eh?
 Ha-ha.”

 "'Something' was written on the piano while we were making the 'White Album,'" George explained in 1980.
 "I had a break while Paul was doing some overdubbing so I went into an empty studio and began to write.
 That's really all there is to it, except the middle took some time to sort out.
 It didn't go on the 'White Album' because we'd already finished all the tracks."